Neural Surface and Reflectance Modelling from 3D Radar Data: Experiments

 \subsubsection{Evaluation Metrics}

-We evaluate the surface reconstruction quality following the setup and thresholds from \cite{zhong_shinemapping_2023, sun_3qfp_2024} by uniformly sampling $10^7$ points on each mesh and calculating the \textit{accuracy} and \textit{completion errors}.
-The \textit{accuracy error} is the average minimum distance from the mesh samples to ground truth lidar points, discarding distances above \SI{0.4}{\m}.
+We evaluate the surface reconstruction quality following the setup and thresholds from \cite{zhong_shinemapping_2023, sun_3qfp_2024} by uniformly sampling $\text{10}^7$ points on each mesh and calculating the \textit{accuracy} and \textit{completion errors}.
+The \textit{accuracy error} is the average minimum distance from the mesh samples to ground-truth lidar points, discarding distances above \SI{0.4}{\m}.
 We additionally report the percentage of discarded distances as the \textit{accuracy outlier ratio}.
-The \textit{completion error} is computed as the average minimum distance from ground truth points to the mesh samples, with distances truncated at \SI{2.0}{\m}.
+The \textit{completion error} is computed as the average minimum distance from ground-truth points to the mesh samples, with distances truncated at \SI{2.0}{\m}.
 Lidar point clouds are used as ground truth, since they are denser and less noisy than radar data.
 We also report the \textit{accuracy} and \textit{completion ratio}, and \textit{F-score} as the percentage of errors below a threshold of \SI{0.2}{\m}.
 To account for the different fields of view and ranges of radar and lidar, we manually restrict the evaluation to the bounding box where both sensors overlap and have high point density.

 The distance thresholds applied in the evaluation can substantially affect the results.
-In particular, discarding larger distances in the accuracy calculation can make meshes with strong interpolation in unobserved areas appear overly accurate.
+In particular, discarding larger distances in the accuracy calculation can lead to an overestimation of the accuracy of meshes with strong interpolation in unobserved areas.
 We report the aforementioned metrics for comparison with lidar-based reconstructions, but note that they do not fully capture reconstruction quality for sparser radar data.